Evaluating and Negotiating an Offer

 Are there any consequences to reneging an offer?

-- Industries are small and recruiters are well connected – you could potentially harm your professional reputation resulting in limited opportunities for yourself in the future.
+- Absolutely.
+Industries are small and recruiters are well connected – you could potentially harm your professional reputation resulting in limited opportunities for yourself and fellow Trojans in the future.
 Your connectSC account will also be disabled for six months.

 I have already accepted an offer but my dream organization just came through and offered me a position.
 What should I do?

-- Since you have accepted the first offer in good faith, it is not recommended to accept the second offer.
+- Since you have accepted the first offer in good faith, you should not accept the second offer.
 If you choose to accept the second offer, there will be negative consequences, including damaging the opportunities for other Trojans with the first organization.

 I have accepted an offer.
 What should I do next?

 - Remove yourself from the internship/job search.

-- Politely decline all remaining offers by calling and emailing the recruiters
+- Politely decline all remaining offers by notifying the recruiters.

 - Cancel all remaining interviews.

 How do I turn down an offer?

-- Follow up with a written email to notify the employer.
+- Follow up with an email to notify the employer.
 Please see our example for what to write in the email.

 Example: Declining Offer Letter

-February 13, XXXX Dear Ms. Walden: Thank you for the marketing internship offer with Creative Marketing Company.
-I enjoyed meeting with you and your staff and appreciate the time you’ve given me to consider the offer.
+May 1, XXXX Dear Ms. Walden: Thank you for the marketing internship offer with Creative Marketing Company.
+I enjoyed meeting with you and your staff and appreciate the time you have given me to consider the offer.
 Though Creative Marketing Company is an impressive company, I am declining the offer.
 I have decided to accept another offer I believe to be more appropriate for my current skills and career goals.
 I want to thank you for the consideration and opportunity to work with your team.
 I wish you and the staff of Creative Marketing Company all the best.
 Sincerely, Tiffany Traveler